aca2328/quickpki/README.md

 * server certificate on AVI 22.1.2 version

-# setup and run

-.cns extention files will setup the parameters needed for openssl command to run in non interactive mode.
+# PKI generation

+All files are there :[https://github.com/aca2328/quickpki]

+1. Review and adjust some parameters in the tree `.cns` :

-'caparam.cnf' list the parameters used by openssl during CA certificate creation 'srvparam.cnf' list the parameters used by openssl during Server certificate creation 'cliparam.cnf' list the parameters used by openssl during Client certificate creation
+  - 'caparam.cnf' list the parameters used by openssl during CA certificate creation
+  - 'srvparam.cnf' list the parameters used by openssl during Server certificate creation
+  - 'cliparam.cnf' list the parameters used by openssl during Client certificate creation

-you may need to change some values to fit you needs, below is the  list of the useful ones:

-[ req_distinguished_name ]
-commonName = 'your domain'
-countryName =
-stateOrProvinceName =
-localityName =
-organizationName =
-organizationalUnitName =

-* 2

-* gencert.sh is the script to lauch using `./gencert.sh`
+2. Review some parameter in `certgen.sh` script

+3. Add exec rights with `chmod+ax certgen.sh` before execution with `./certgen.sh`

-* it will create a folder with all the files, name of the folder is random so every time you run the script , it will create another folder
+* The script will create a folder with all the files, name of the folder is random so every time you run the script , it will create another folder.
+* After each certificate creation, the script will issue a command to browse the attributes and a command to check signature calidity against the CA.

+# Import the CA into worksatation